 David joined GRSM in July 2016.
-David graduated with his MScPT from Leeds Beckett University and B.Sc.
-Biomedical Sciences from the University of Waterloo, while playing for the Warriors Men’s basketball team.
+He graduated with his MScPT from Leeds Beckett University and BSc Biomedical Sciences from the University of Waterloo, while playing for the Warriors Men’s basketball team.

-Dave previously worked as a Sport and Fitness Director in Sydney, Australia.
-In his free time, Dave enjoys keeping active through the gym, playing any and all sports and enjoying the outdoors.
+David played semi-professional basketball in Nairobi, Kenya after University and previously worked as a Sport and Fitness Director in Sydney, Australia.
+In his free time, David enjoys keeping active outdoors, going to the gym, and playing any and all sports.

 Now Open for In Clinic and Virtual Appointments at GRSM

 Your safety and health and that of our GRSM staff is of the utmost importance to us.
 To operate our clinic as safely as possible, we have put strict processes in place.